slegras/EBAI2017/hands-on/hands-on.md

 > FNR_Anaerobic_A_annotated_peaks.tsv
 ```

-5. Run srun in an interactive mode
+5. Run ` srun ` in an interactive mode
 ```bash
 srun --pty bash
 ```

-6. Load a new conda environment to run phantompeakqualtools
+6. Load a new conda environment (necessary to run R)
 ```bash
 source activate eba2017_spp
 ```